GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/general/about/en.md

 ### Rate Gato GraphQL

-We work really hard to deliver a plugin that enables you to retrieve, manipulate, and store again any piece of data on your WordPress site.
-It takes endless amounts of time and effort to develop, test and maintain the free Gato GraphQL plugin.
-Therefore if you like what you see, and find the plugin useful, we ask you nothing more than to please rate our plugin.
-We appreciate every star!
+We work really hard to deliver a plugin that enables accessing any piece of data on our WordPress sites.
+It takes plenty of time and effort to develop, test and maintain the free Gato GraphQL plugin.
+Therefore if you like what you see and appreciate our work, we ask you nothing more than to please rate the plugin in the directory.
+Thanks in advance!

 <a class="rating-link" rel="noopener noreferrer" href="https://wordpress.org/plugins/gatographql/#reviews" target="_blank"><span class="dashicons dashicons-star-filled"></span><span class="dashicons dashicons-star-filled"></span><span class="dashicons dashicons-star-filled"></span><span class="dashicons dashicons-star-filled"></span><span class="dashicons dashicons-star-filled"></span></a> <a class="button" rel="noopener noreferrer" href="https://wordpress.org/plugins/gatographql/#reviews" target="_blank">Rate Plugin</a>